This control enables users to specify whether transaction boundaries are determined by Teradata SQL semantics or ANSI standards.

 - Default of SET or MULTISET for CREATE TABLE statement.
 The default is SET in Teradata mode, and MULTISET in ANSI mode.

-For details on running in ANSI versus BTET (also referred to as Teradata mode) mode, see SQL Fundamentals (B035-1141).
+For more information on running in ANSI versus BTET (also referred to as Teradata mode) mode, see Teradata Vantage™ - SQL Fundamentals, B035-1141.

-The SESSION TRANSACTION command cannot be used in a Teradata SQL macro.
+The SESSION TRANSACTION command cannot be used in an SQL macro.